How to Water Houseplants Correctly | Watering Indoor Plants the Right Way

 Remove from water and allow the excess water to drain before returning the pot to its usual spot.

-Houseplants Watering troubles
+Houseplants watering troubles

 Common houseplants watering troubles include;